Lab Report: 15-inch 2.3GHz Core i7 MacBook Pro speed results

 By Jim Galbraith

-We recently reviewed the standard configurations of the new MacBook Pros.
+reviewed the standard configurations of the new MacBook Pros.
 And while we don’t review custom configurations, Macworld Lab bought a couple of build-to-order (BTO) MacBook Pros, and our first benchmark results for a 15-inch system with the faster 2.3GHz Intel Core i7 quad-core processor are in.

 What’s a BTO computer?
 When Apple releases new computers, the company offers a list of preconfigured systems (often called “standard configurations”).
 And while these “good, better, best” systems fit the needs of most shoppers, Apple offers a lengthy list of built-to-order options for users who want to outfit the computer to better suit their needs.
 With options to change the capacity and type of hard drive, increase processor speed, add RAM, and even increase screen resolution, a MacBook Pro can be customized to fit just about any shopper.

 The standard $2199 15-inch MacBook Pro comes with a 2.2GHz Core i7 quad-core processor with 6MB L3 cache, a 750GB hard drive, and a 1GB AMD Radeon HD 6750M discrete graphics processor.
 Apple offers a CPU upgrade for an additional $250 for this model: a 2.3GHz Core i7 quad-core processor with a larger, 8MB L3 cache.
 The custom model we purchased had the processor upgrade, but the same hard drive and graphics as the $2199 standard configuration model.